Micha5z/homehorizon/README.md

-# Eko-zakatek
+# Home Horizon

-Contains the source code for the [Eko-zakatek](https://Eko-zakatek) homepage and is based on the source code of the [uniswap.org](https://uniswap.org) homepage ([GPL-3.0 license](https://github.com/web2app-app/app-v1/blob/main/LICENSE)).
+Contains the source code for the [home horizon](https://homehorizon.pl) homepage and is based on the source code of the [uniswap.org](https://uniswap.org) homepage ([GPL-3.0 license](https://github.com/web2app-app/app-v1/blob/main/LICENSE)).

 ## Development